awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 During a major version upgrade of MySQL, Amazon RDS runs the MySQL binary `mysql_upgrade` to upgrade tables, if necessary\.
 Also, Amazon RDS empties the `slow_log` and `general_log` tables during a major version upgrade\.
 To preserve log information, save the log contents before the major version upgrade\.

 MySQL major version upgrades typically complete in about 10 minutes\.
 Some upgrades might take longer because of the DB instance class size or because the instance doesn't follow certain operational guidelines in [Best practices for Amazon RDS](CHAP_BestPractices.md)\.
 If you upgrade a DB instance from the Amazon RDS console, the status of the DB instance indicates when the upgrade is complete\.
 If you upgrade using the AWS Command Line Interface \(AWS CLI\), use the [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command and check the `Status` value\.

-If you use a custom parameter group, for the new DB engine version you either specify a default parameter group or create your own custom parameter group\.
-Associating the new parameter group with the DB instance requires a customer\-initiated database reboot after the upgrade completes\.
-The DB instance's parameter group status shows `pending-reboot` if the DB instance needs to be rebooted to apply the parameter group changes\.
-You can view a DB instance's parameter group status in the console or by using a call such as `describe-db-instances`\.

 ### Upgrades to MySQL version 5\.7 might be slow<a name="USER_UpgradeDBInstance.MySQL.DateTime57"></a>